 very important thing too.
 I hope to use both in what ever career I have in the future.

 This is going to be a great minor!"

-To pursue a Studies in Personal Finance minor, you should first contact your academic advisor.
+To pursue a Personal Finance minor, you should first contact your academic advisor.
 Both your academic advisor and Academic Advising in the College of Human Sciences will work with you to complete the process necessary to declare your minor.
 Academic Advising in Human Sciences can be reached at 806.742.1180.

 |PFP 3301 Introduction to Personal Finance||none|